-- 1.2 This Statement addresses each of the objectives included in the 2016 Regulations: - A requirement to invest fund money in a wide range of instruments - The authority's assessment of the suitability of particular investments and types of investment - The authority's approach to risk, including the ways in which risks are to be measured and managed - The authority's approach to pooling investments, including the use of collective investment vehicles - The authority's policy on how social, environmental or corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments - We deal with each of these in turn below. - 1.3 The Investment & Accounts Committee ("the Committee") of LBN oversees the management of the Fund's assets.
-Although not trustees, the Members of the Committee owe a fiduciary duty similar to that of trustees to the council-tax payers, who would ultimately have to meet any shortfall in the assets of the Fund, as well as to the contributors and beneficiaries of the Fund. - 1.4 The relevant terms of reference for the Committee within the Council's Constitution (8.07 2) are: - To make all decisions under Regulations made pursuant to Sections 7, 12 or 24 of the Superannuation Act not otherwise falling to the Chief Finance Officer to determine as set out in the officers' scheme of delegation. - Consideration and approval of the authority statement of accounts in accordance with the relevant Accounts & Audit Regulations made from time to time. - The Committee shall be a member of the Local Authority Pension Fund Forum
+- 1.2 This Statement addresses each of the objectives included in the 2016 Regulations: - A requirement to invest fund money in a wide range of instruments - The authority's assessment of the suitability of particular investments and types of investment - The authority's approach to risk, including the ways in which risks are to be measured and managed - The authority's approach to pooling investments, including the use of collective investment vehicles - The authority's policy on how social, environmental or corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments

+We deal with each of these in turn below.

+- 1.3 The Investment & Accounts Committee (IAC) of LBN oversees the management of the Fund's assets.
+Although not trustees, the Members of the IAC owe a fiduciary duty similar to that of trustees to the council-tax payers, who would ultimately have to meet any shortfall in the assets of the Fund, as well as to the contributors and beneficiaries of the Fund. - 1.4 The relevant terms of reference for the IAC within the Council's Constitution (8.07 2) are: - To make all decisions under Regulations made pursuant to Sections 7, 12 or 24 of the Superannuation Act not otherwise falling to the Director of Financial Sustainability to determine as set out in the officers' scheme of delegation. - Consideration and approval of the authority statement of accounts in accordance with the relevant Accounts & Audit Regulations made from time to time.